AdobeDocs/data-collection-apis/src/pages/endpoints/media/chapters.md

 ---
 # Chapter endpoints

 These endpoints allow you to track content consumption in context of chapters.
+See [Chapter start](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/chapters/chapter-start), [Chapter complete](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/chapters/chapter-complete), and [Chapter skip](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/chapters/chapter-skip) in the Streaming Media services documentation for additional details.

 Usage of these endpoints require an active session.
 Make sure that you call the [`sessionStart`](sessions.md#sessionstart) endpoint first to obtain a valid session ID.